 Many folks confuse sadness with depression.
 Sadness is a natural state, a necessary part of living.
 Friendships end.
 Death steals loved ones.
 Life provides us with plenty of reasons to feel sad.
 Feeling sad is appropriate at such times — and indispensable.
-The need to mourn, to feel sadness, is an essential part of what it means to be human.
-When we honor sadness, it provides us with essential space for self-reflection, and greater empathy and compassion.
-It also may compel us to recognize difficult truths or inspire us to make better choices.
+The need to mourn to feel sadness is an essential part of what it means to be human.
+Honoring sadness provides crucial space for self-reflection and greater empathy and compassion.
+It also may compel us to recognize brutal truths or inspire us to make better choices.

 Depression, however, offers no solace.
 It brutally assaults us and promotes hopelessness.
 This is because depression is not a pure feeling but an effort to ward off a complex mix of unwanted ones.
 Anger, frustration, irritation, and grief are feelings we tend to find intolerable; we don’t want to feel them.
-When we’re depressed, we’re engaging in a psychic battle to blot out these unwanted feelings.
-Common psychic defenses against painful feelings include denial (ignoring feelings), projection (transferring feelings onto others), rationalization (downplaying feelings) or binge eating (attempting to fill the emptiness we feel inside).
+When we’re depressed, we engage in a psychic battle to blot out these unwanted feelings.
+Common psychic defenses against painful feelings include denial (ignoring feelings), projection (transferring feelings onto others), rationalization (downplaying feelings), or binge eating (attempting to fill the emptiness we feel inside).